Table View for Project Management: The Ultimate Way to Manage Project Data

 - Not setting due dates makes the Overdue filter useless when you need it most.
 Set dates on every task the moment you create it.

 - Scrolling through tasks manually defeats the purpose of table view.
-Click Filter and let the grid do the sorting.
+Click Filter and let the view do the sorting.

 - Opening cards to check information already visible in the columns wastes time.
-Trust the grid and open a card only when you need the full detail.
+Trust the view and open a card only when you need the full detail.

 - Updating tasks one by one is the most common time drain.
-Use the checkbox column, select all affected tasks, and run one bulk action.
+Use the checkbox column, select all affected tasks, and run one bulk action to update everything at once.

 - Using table view only for reading leaves its best features untouched.
-Move tasks, set dates, reassign, and archive directly from the grid.
+Move tasks, set dates, reassign, and archive directly from the view.

 Your tasks exist.
 Your deadlines are set.
 Your team is assigned.